xiaoxiae/slama.dev/cv.md

     <p>
       <strong>Charles University in Prague</strong> (currently studying)
       <br>
-      I intend on getting my bachelor's degree in Computer Science at the Charles University in Prague, likely to be followed by a master's degree.
+      I am getting my bachelor's degree in Computer Science at the Charles University in Prague, likely to be followed by a master's degree.
     </p>
     </td>
   </tr>